Mutual grooming

 Other advantages include;

-•You learn a lot about yourself by checking out and collaborating with others.
+• You learn a lot about yourself by watching and collaborating with others,

 Simultaneous mutual grooming

-The idea is to have both participants groom the other at the same time.
+The idea is to have both participants groom each other at the same time.

-In order for this to work, the locations to be groomed on each individual have to be accessible while these people are actively grooming.
+For this to work, the areas to be groomed on each individual must be accessible while one is grooming the other.

 The sex rule